-Following the outbreak of COVID-19 in the spring of 2020 the school buildings were closed to pupils during the summer term, apart from some year groups returning for a short period toward the end of term, in line with government guidance.
-During this time the school continued to provide a high quality education remotely to all pupils, utilising new and existing online communication platforms.
-Feedback from parents and pupils has been extremely positive and the number of pupils on the school role has in fact increased during this period, a sign of the strength of our provision.
+Following a further period of lockdown due to COVID-19 in the spring of 2021, the school buildings were closed to most pupils for a short time during Spring term.
+A small number of key worker and vulnerable children continued to attend school during this time, in line with government guidance.
+The school continued to provide high quality education remotely to all pupils, building upon the experience of the first lockdown and continuing to utilise established online communication platforms.
+Feedback from parents and pupils was once again extremely positive as the School worked hard to ensure a continuity of both academic and pastoral support.

-Robust business planning has been a focus during this unprecedented time.
-The School Committee have met regularly, management information updated frequently and in-depth cash flow forecasting and scenario planning across a period of 24 months has been undertaken.
+The School Committee have continued to meet regularly, also utilising online communication platforms to facilitate a continuous dialogue and review of management information.
+Robust business planning underpinned by in-depth cash flow forecasting and scenario planning across a period of more than 24 months has been undertaken.
 Costs continue to be closely monitored and risks continued to be managed.
 These careful measures, alongside support from our bank, have resulted in us concluding that we are able to remain a going concern.